Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 Next you Select CloudFlared and Name your Tunnel

 We will now see the installation methods.
-You can choose to install the cloudflared connector on any OS you would like.
+You can choose to install the Cloudflared connector on any OS you would like.

 You then copy and paste the command shown which runs the installer with your specific Token to tie it to your Cloudflare tenant.